alan11cohen/be-deploy-tests/DEPLOYMENT.md

 - ✅ Removed conflicting nixpacks.toml files
 - ✅ Created root package.json for proper detection
 - ✅ **Switched to Dockerfile** to avoid Nixpacks npm package issues
+- ✅ **Moved Dockerfile to root** to resolve path issues
-- ✅ Updated Dockerfile to expose port properly
+- ✅ Updated Dockerfile to build from subdirectory
+- ✅ Added .dockerignore for optimized builds
-- ✅ Tested build process locally
+- ✅ Tested file structure and paths

-## Why Dockerfile Instead of Nixpacks?
+## Why Root Dockerfile?

-Nixpacks was failing with `error: undefined variable 'npm'` due to package resolution issues in the Nix environment.
-The existing Dockerfile is:

-- ✅ **Proven to work** - Already tested and functional
+Railway had issues finding the Dockerfile at `order-pay-backend/Dockerfile`.
+Moving it to the root and configuring it to build from the subdirectory resolved the path detection issue:

-- ✅ **More reliable** - No dependency on Nix package resolution
+- ✅ **Railway can find it**: No path resolution issues
+- ✅ **Builds correctly**: Properly copies from subdirectory
+- ✅ **Optimized**: Uses .dockerignore for faster builds
-- ✅ **Optimized** - Multi-stage build for smaller production images
+- ✅ **Production ready**: Multi-stage build for smaller images
-- ✅ **Simpler** - Standard Docker approach that's widely supported